 Pro tip: Collection descriptions appear in your site search and Google search results.
 To optimize your content for SEO, include words your customers are likely to search for.

-Finally, just click ‘Add articles’ to move articles into your collection.
+Finally, open your collection, and click ‘Add articles’ to move articles into your collection:

 That’s it, you’re done, and your articles are live 😄